Strafi/debot-embedding/README.md

 2. `<standalone-browser></standalone-browser>` web-component that provides browser application to your web page (ref: https://browser.freeton-stats.org/)
 3. `<standalone-debot-events></standalone-debot-events>` web-component that provides NO-UI single debot to use (you can build your own UI and show it depending on this component sent events)
 4. `EventBus` to provide interaction between DeBot and web-site
-5. Crystall Wallet integration to sign transactions
+5. Crystal Wallet integration to sign transactions
 6. Customization:
    * Edit color pallete via CSS Variables
    * On/Off switching of particular control elements
    * DeBot address binding
    * Custom fields and controls/buttons (you can bind your own controls using StandaloneDebotEvents NO-UI component)
-7. TypeScript used
+7. TypeScript
 ## StandaloneDebot
 Provides single debot to use
 ### Properties